Moecker/sdc_mpc/reflection.md

 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

 * The approach taken does a full coordinate transformation of waypoint prior to the actual MPC procedure.
-* My first approaches were struggling with different coordinate systems (basically map vs. vehicle) THis is why the decision was made to compute everything in the vehicle coordinate system (or so called local system).
+* My first approaches were struggling with different coordinate systems (basically map vs.. vehicle) THis is why the decision was made to compute everything in the vehicle coordinate system (or so called local system).
 * The received ptxs and ptys in map coordinate system from the json message is transformed into local coordinate system.
 This approach also influenced the state of the vehicle, so that px, py and phi was by definition set to zero.

 ### Model Predictive Control with Latency